 Each night when the factory closed,

-Miss Flimp tweeted at whim,
+Miss Flimp tweeted

 The other stock was too proud to join in.